lm-pub-quiz/lm-pub-quiz/docs/api.md

         heading_level: 3

+## Dataset Representation

+There are two classes which are used to represent a dataset: `Relation` and `Dataset` (which is essentially a container for a number of relations).

+::: lm_pub_quiz.Relation
+    options:
+        show_source: false
+        show_root_heading: True
+        heading_level: 3

+::: lm_pub_quiz.Dataset
+    options:
+        show_source: false
+        show_root_heading: True
+        heading_level: 3

 ## Evaluation Result

 Similar to the [dataset representation](#dataset-representation), the results are also represented in two classes `RelationResult` and the container `DatasetResults`.